- Human Development and Family Science (B.A.)

 Are you fascinated by the complexities of human development and family dynamics?
-If you are, Messiah College’s human development and family science (HDFS) major—the second academic program in the nation to be affirmed by the National Council on Family Relations’ (NCFR)—is for you.
+If you are, Messiah College’s human development and family science (HDFS) major—affirmed by the National Council on Family Relations’ (NCFR)—is for you.

 As an HDFS major at Messiah College, you’ll learn how to strengthen individuals and families by studying interpersonal and marital relationships, parenting, human sexuality, and family dynamics and intervention.
 You’ll take that knowledge to the streets—interning at human service agencies, observing children at the College’s Early Childhood Center, and even presenting with faculty at regional and national conferences.

 You’ll develop marketable skills sought by today’s employers such as interpersonal and communication skills, interviewing, assessment, basic counseling skills, family-life education program development and delivery capabilities that will fully prepare you for a rewarding career in human service areas, within family agencies, churches, schools, and community-based social services, or even graduate school.

 As a Human Development and Family Sciences major at Messiah College, you’ll be able to:

 - Take courses in human sexuality, marital relationships, childhood development, aging, community services, and family intervention.

 - Choose from a wide range of minors such as children and youth services, gerontology, gender studies, multicultural families, and pre-marriage and family therapy, or minors outside the department such as Bible, business, communication, early childhood education, music, counseling and Christian education.